One: Learn About HUD

 Three: Find Everything

 If you select to see ALL resources you will be shown a mix of different options:

 🌸 Multifamily HUD apartments – These are a mix.
-Some are good but some are not as clean and safe.
+Some are good, but many are generic public housing that are not as safe or well maintained.
 The way the HUD site is set up, it’s very difficult to tell the difference between the elderly housing and the multi-family housing.
 You may have to call and ask.

-🌸 Low Income Tax Credit apartments – These are often (but not always).
+🌸 Low Income Tax Credit apartments – These are often (but not always) nice.
 Despite the name, some of them are not for actual low income.
 Some are cheap and some are pricier.

 🌸 Group Homes – These are houses where people with disabilities live together and some care may be provided.
 They are often geared towards mental health or developmental disabilities.